RawRapter/python-vscode/README.md

         12) Basic program to Remove all duplicates from a given string in Python <2 ways>
         13) Basic program to Least Frequent Character in String <3 Ways>
         14) Basic program to Most Frequent Character in String <3 Ways>
+        15) Basic program to Program to check if a string contains any special character <2 Ways>
+        16) Basic Program to Find words which are greater than given length k <2 Ways>
+        17) Basic program for removing i-th character from a string <3 Ways>
+        18) Basic program to split and join a string to get '-' instad of space <3 Ways>
+        19) Basic Program to Check if a given string is binary string or not <2 Ways>
+        20) Basic program to find uncommon words from two Strings <2 Ways>
+        21) Basic Program to Replace duplicate Occurrence in String <2 Ways>

     6) Basics Program Set 6 <Dictionary Programs>:
         1) Basic program to Extract Unique values dictionary values <2 Ways>